 I’m happy to introduce you to our newest PA SHPO staffers!
-We are very excited to have Kristen Walczesky join us as an Environmental Review archaeologist in late 2022 and Marissa Barret as a National Register reviewer and John Wood as the Preservation Incentives manager this year.
+We are very excited to have Jennifer Thornton join us as our National Register Coordinator, Ashley Respet as part of the above ground Environmental Review team, and Alex O’Gorman as the Historic Property Inspection Program Coordinator.

 I asked each of them to answer a few questions to help us get to know them.

 As we announced last October, PA SHPO has been working on upgrades and improvements to PA-SHARE.

 We have made some notable changes since our last update that will improve the external user experience.
 They are primarily focused on enhanced functionality and clearer presentation of information.

 Are you exploring the field of historic preservation and looking for some real-world experience?
 The Pennsylvania Historical and Museum Commission’s Keystone Internship Program provides opportunities to pursue your professional growth and contribute to sharing Pennsylvania’s rich heritage with the public.

 We’d like to invite college and graduate school students interested in historic preservation, archaeology, community planning, cultural resources, architectural history, public history, and other related fields to apply for their summer 2024 interning experience.